 Please keep the following guidelines in mind when making a publicity plan:

 Posters may be placed only on bulletin boards/kiosks in the Yard, or on sandwich boards (use RoomBook to reserve these sandwich boards)

-Prior permission of the Office of Student Life is required for posters larger than 11” x 17”, with the exception of those places on reserved sandwich boards
+Prior permission of the Dean of Students Office is required for posters larger than 11” x 17”, with the exception of those places on reserved sandwich boards

 The following are not permitted: